Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Harvesting Elderflowers

-When harvesting flowers keep in mind that with every blossom head you snip you are reducing the fall elderberry crop.
-So harvest the flowers modestly, don’t take more than 20-30 % of the flowers from one plant.
-Keep also some for bees!
-Look for fresh flowers that are fully opened that haven’t turned brown yet.
+When harvesting flowers, remember that you are reducing the fall elderberry crop with every blossom head you snip.
+So, harvest the flowers modestly, don’t take more than 20-30 % of the flowers from one plant.
+Keep some for bees!
+Look for fresh, fully opened flowers that haven’t turned brown yet.
 Pick them early morning on a sunny day.
 Inspect them carefully and remove all bugs and insects by hand.
 Don’t wash them as you will rinse away the pollen that is the main carrier of flavor and scent of elderflowers.

 Preserving Elderflowers